Published at 2019, November 22th

 The first recorded use of the term “Black Friday” was applied to the financial crisis of the crash of the United States’ stock market in 1869.
 However, the Black Friday we hear of today, rather than symbolizing this market crisis, is usually about sales and therefore, there’s a different story to be told.

 In fact, History says that the term was coined by the Philadelphia police who could not take the Friday after Thanksgiving off and enjoy the long weekend.
 Because of the Navy-Army football game that took place in Philadelphia on this same Saturday after Thanksgiving every year, suburban shoppers and tourists flooded into the city in advance.
-This meant the police had to do extra-long shifts to deal with additional crowds, traffic, and shoplifters.
+This meant the police had to do extra-long shifts to deal with additional crowds, traffic, and shoplifters – an understandable Black Friday for them.

 Another story that’s told is that shops and sellers used to write their finances with a red pen when they were in debt or with a black pen when they had some equity.
-When this day came and people bought more than usual, accountability sheets would go black as sales increased.
+When these people came to town, merchants started selling more than usual, accountability sheets would go black as sales increased.

 Bank Cards Ready, To The Shopping Mall, Go: Black Friday Today

-In any case, even if you weren’t aware of the Philadelphia story, huge discounts that attract many buyers to huge queues outside shops and malls are taking places a bit everywhere and are hardly something new.
+In any case, even if you weren’t aware of the Philadelphia story, huge discounts that attract many buyers to huge queues outside shops and malls are hardly something new.

 The truth is that Black Friday and the weekend that follows mark the start of the shopping season for Christmas for many people.
 Great deals whose marketing is nearly impossible to miss end up creating a call to action and a sense of urgency that makes consumers buy by impulse things they don’t necessarily need.

 Nowadays, besides the Black Friday, there’s even the Cyber Monday.
-Thanks to tech developments and online sales, the Monday that follows Thanksgiving is now synonym with exclusive online deals and discounts from the largest tech retailers.
+Thanks to tech developments and online sales, the Monday that follows Thanksgiving is now equivalent to exclusive online deals and discounts from the largest tech retailers.

 The Black Friday Is Seductive.
-But It’s Harming The Environment
+But It Is Harming The Environment

 For those who don’t have much purchasing power, and even for those who have it, being able to buy something they truly need at a discounted price is obviously a benefit.
 The problem doesn’t necessarily lie here – rather, it’s the mass consumption of unnecessary and/or unethical goods that need to be addressed.

 Clothes from fast-fashion retailers that don’t last and whose industry is very polluting.
 Plastic toys in a time where it’s negative effects appear to have no end.
-Or electronic devices people don’t need that quickly end up contributing to huge amounts of e-waste that is not recycled and pollutes the environment and can potentially intoxicate the people living close to places where it gets disposed of.
+Or electronic devices people don’t need that quickly end up contributing to huge amounts of e-waste that is not recycled and pollutes the environment.
+Moreover, these devices also have the can also potential to intoxicate the people living close to places where they get disposed of.

 Another issue has to do with online sales.
 Getting deliveries to arrive straight home at low (or even free) costs is surely a nice commodity.
 And that’s probably one of the reasons why consumers are increasingly adopting online shopping habits.
 Nonetheless, as suppliers favor speed over efficiency when they make deliveries (due, among other reasons, to less loaded trucks covering less optimized routes), this often ain’t an eco-friendly idea.
 In fact, the University of California found that two-day shopping means a larger carbon footprint compared to slower options shipped over a week.